-The Itinerant Teachers of Assistive Technology work with students and staff to support the integration of assistive devices.
-This support includes device/tool training as well as best implementation and pedagogical practices.
+The Itinerant Teachers of Assistive Technology work with students, staff, and families to support the integration of assistive devices at school.
+This support includes device/tool/platform training as well as resources to ensure effective implementation and pedagogical practices.
+The ITAT's also liaise with Business Learning Technologies (BLT) to determine what new software and applications are needed.